endevver/mt-plugin-asset-color-extractor/readme.md

 * The Manage Assets screen includes a new column for the Listing Framework, "Extracted Colors," which presents small samples of the extracted colors.

-Need to extract colors from all existing assets, and you've got a lot of assets?
-Included is a small script to help: `extract-colors.pl`.
-From your MT_HOME, run `./plugins/AssetColorExtractor/extract-colors.pl` to process all image assets in the system.
-Restrict it by adding the blog ID, for example `./plugins/AssetColorExtractor/extract-colors.pl 7` to extract colors only for assets in blog ID 7.

 # Template Tags